 How to Host a VISTA Member

 CRC runs what we like to call a “rural intermediary” VISTA program.
-This means that CRC holds the federal grant directly from the Corporation for National and Community Service, the agency that administers VISTA programs nationwide.
-By taking on the administrative, reporting and financial responsibilities of managing the VISTA grant, CRC is able to provide easy access to VISTA members for small rural organizations.
-CRC currently places upwards of 25 members in organizations based in rural Colorado.
+This means that CRC holds the federal grant directly from AmeriCorps, the agency that administers VISTA programs nationwide.
+By taking on the administrative, reporting and financial responsibilities of managing the VISTA grant, CRC is able to provide easy access to VISTA members for organizations that most need the capacity building support.

 Read below to learn more about CRC’s AmeriCorps VISTA program and how you can host a VISTA member in your own community.

 VISTA stands for Volunteers in Service to America, and is a national service program that seeks to fight poverty in America.
 AmeriCorps VISTA members make a year-long, full-time commitment to focus their efforts to build the organizational, administrative and financial capacity of organizations that fight illiteracy, improve health services, foster economic development, and assist low-income communities.